Flow of Truth: Proactive Temporal Forensics for Image-to-Video Generation

 \section{Abstract}

 The rapid rise of image-to-video (I2V) generation enables realistic videos to be created from a single image but also brings new forensic demands.
-Unlike static images, I2V content evolves over time, requiring forensics to move beyond 2D pixel-level tampering localization toward tracing how pixels flow and transform throughout the video.
-As frames progress, embedded traces drift and deform, making traditional spatial forensics ineffective.
-To address this unexplored dimension, we present \textbf{Flow of Truth}, the first proactive framework focusing on temporal forensics in I2V generation.
-A key challenge lies in discovering a forensic signature that can evolve consistently with the generation process, which is inherently a creative transformation rather than a deterministic reconstruction.
-Despite this intrinsic difficulty, we innovatively redefine video generation as \textit{the motion of pixels through time rather than the synthesis of frames}.
-Building on this view, we propose a learnable forensic template that follows pixel motion and a template-guided flow module that decouples motion from image content, enabling robust temporal tracing.
-Experiments show that Flow of Truth generalizes across commercial and open-source I2V models, substantially improving temporal forensics performance. \keywords{Image-to-Video Security \and Proactive Temporal Forensics \and Template-guided Motion Estimation}
+Unlike static images, I2V content evolves over time, requiring proactive forensics to move beyond spatial tampering localization toward tracing how protected evidence flows and transforms throughout the video.
+As frames progress, embedded traces may drift and deform, making static spatial forensics unreliable in this setting.
+To address this unexplored problem, we present \textbf{Flow of Truth}, a proactive framework for temporal traceability in I2V generation.
+A key challenge is discovering a forensic signature that can remain synchronized with a generative process that may introduce motion, occlusion, and semantic re-synthesis.
+We therefore model I2V generation from a pixel-motion perspective.
+Building on this view, we propose a learnable forensic template that follows pixel motion and a template-guided flow prediction module that decouples motion from image content, enabling source recovery and temporal tracing.
+Experiments across commercial and open-source I2V models show that Flow of Truth provides an effective first step toward proactive temporal forensics.